zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 ### Risks From Learned Approximation

 [TODO—
- * Simon Prince doesn't think of himself as building agents!
  * If I'm skeptical of the "DL is like scary evolving brains"/"your fn-approximator must secretly have a consequentialist homonuculus inside of it" pitch that my internet friends use, does that mean I disagree that risk is low?
  * There's a quip among practioners that says, "If you're surprised by your neural net's behavior, that means you didn't examine your training data closely enough."
  * Inner alignment is empirically just not that bad of a problem??